JosephRedfern/PyVMU/docs/index.rst

 Introduction
 ------------
-PyVMU is a Python-based toolkit for interfacing with the Varience VMU931 IMU device.
+PyVMU is a Python-based toolkit for interfacing with the Variense VMU931 IMU device.

 It supports communication with, and parsing of the VMU931 data streams.